 Once in Libby, we followed Fifth Street out of town toward a now-defunct logging mill.
 (Later I would learn that moose sometimes wander onto Fifth Street and hang out, creating what passes for a traffic jam in northwest Montana.)
 Beyond the abandoned mill, we turned onto a back road that parallels the Kootenai River for several miles.

 Along this usually empty road, at the base of a minor mountain, there was an unmarked gate – a battered metal bar of little consequence that served more as notice than a barrier.
 Late one night in December, we pulled our rented SUV up to the gate – we had missed it the first time and had to turn around – and I hopped out.
 There was a crunch as my boots hit the old, packed snow.
 The icy air froze the hairs inside my nostrils with each breath.
 I looked up at the thin, black sky; a few stars poked through the cloud cover here and there.
 I lay my hands on the metal gate and flinched a bit as the metal drained the warmth from my fingers – I should have put my gloves on first.
 As I’d been instructed, I unhooked the heavy bar from its notch and pushed it open with the weight of my body, using the momentum to swing it wide.
-The road ahead was dimly lit by our headlights, and it curved around and disappeared into a stand of evergreens, their snow-sleeved branches draped alongside thick trunks.
+The road ahead was dimly lit by our headlights, and it curved around and disappeared into a stand of snow-draped evergreens.

 A few days later I would find, sealed into the frame of the front door, the perfectly preserved skeleton of a toad that had been in the wrong place at very much the wrong time.
 No one had noticed it in the intervening years, or thought to remove it.
 I never had the heart to remove it myself, even after I owned the place.
 It became a kind of morbid mascot for my house in the Northwoods.